tushar-sharma/prep-coding/aws/AWSQuestions.md

 A Lambda Layer is a ZIP archive / file that contains code and can be imported by Lambda functions.
 They are extracted to /opt folder in a Lambda function execution environment.

 ## What's an AWS lambda function?
 What is a handler in a lambda function?

+## Why do we need task definition in Amazon ECS?

+A task definition is required to run Docker containers in Amazon ECS.